Emanuel2708/ABOUT-ME/README.md

 # ABOUT ME
 Hi!
-I'm Emanuel, I have 17 years old and I like to code.
-Currently I don't have any personal projects but I will add soon few.
+I'm Emanuel, I'm 17 years old and I like to write code.
+I don't have any personal projects at the moment, but I will do and add some soon.